wakatara/harsh/README.md

 ```
 $ sudo snap install harsh
 ```
-(you'll also be alerted when there are updates)
+(you'll also get alerted when there are updates)

 ### Manually